-Executive intervention can be the key factor in getting a substance abuser to recognize that they have a problem and agree to commit to professional treatment.
-When most Americans think of substance abuse, they do not imagine executives of large companies; they imagine disheveled people barely keeping their lives together.
+Executive intervention can be the key factor in convincing a substance abuser to recognize they have a problem and agree to commit to professional treatment.
+When most Americans think of substance abuse, they do not imagine executives of large companies.
+Rather, they imagine disheveled people barely keeping their lives together.
 This stigma works against anyone struggling with substance abuse, but executives in powerful and influential positions often struggle acutely with the effects a substance abuse problem can have on their professional reputations.

 What Is Executive Intervention?

 The intervention phase is a critical turning point in any addiction case.
 An intervention is an opportunity for the friends and loved ones of a person struggling with substance abuse to recognize the need for treatment and agree to enter rehab.
 During an intervention, participants tell the subject of the intervention how his or her behavior has impacted their lives.
 They express their support and desire to see the subject recover.
 However, navigating the intervention process for an executive or anyone in a position of power can be a daunting challenge.

 An executive intervention is essentially an intervention held in a professional setting rather than a personal one.
 When company leaders notice a fellow executive’s substance abuse problem, or a usually high-performing employee begins showing signs of an addiction, an executive intervention may help more than an intervention with friends and family.
 These interventions can also be quieter overall than personal interventions.
 In fact, most executive interventions involve confidentiality agreements in which all participants agree to keep everything discussed strictly confidential to preserve the subject’s reputation.